-37. The SAIP I institutional and implementation arrangements remain in place for SAIP II.
-The Rwanda Agriculture and Animal Resources Board (RAB) will continue to oversee coordination of overall project implementation through its existing Single Project Implementation Unit (SPIU).
+38. The SAIP I institutional and implementation arrangements remain in place for SAIP II.
+The Rwanda Agriculture Board (RAB) will continue to oversee coordination of overall project implementation through its existing Single Project Implementation Unit (SPIU).
 RAB is a non-commercial public institution with administrative and financial autonomy under the supervision of MINAGRI.
-The SPIU has a strong team (technical, financial, procurement, environment and social, monitoring and evaluation) with extensive experience in implementing and managing World Bank funded projects.
+The SPIU has a strong team (technical, financial, procurement, safeguards, monitoring and evaluation) with extensive experience in implementing and managing World Bank funded projects.
 The SPIU will continue to receive strategic guidance from a Project Steering Committee (PSC) made up of several stakeholders including various ministries and other relevant agencies, representatives of Farmers' Organizations, etc.